Embedded content: https://www.youtube.com/watch?v=yyBbql2EaRM

-In this video and transcript, Esther Casey, school librarian at Stonefields and Sylvia Park Schools, discusses how she supports the development of digitally literate learners.
+In this video, Esther Casey, school librarian at Stonefields and Sylvia Park Schools, discusses how she supports the development of digitally literate learners.

 [Video title: Digital literacy: Developing student champions displayed alongside the AnyQuestions logo]

 [Esther Casey in school library with students using laptops and tablets to access information, including the DigitalNZ website]

 Esther Casey (Teacher/Librarian Stonefields and Sylvia Park Schools): I am the teacher in the library at Sylvia Park School and at Stonefields School.
 I am there part-time at both schools.
 I think it’s really important to make sure that there are digital literacy experts in each of those schools.
 So the teachers obviously have a lot of skills in this area but having students who can work alongside other students and help them to grow their digital literacy and know the good places to go to, who know how to evaluate websites, I think is really important.

 I'm lucky in both of the schools that the work that they do with the students is very much around questions and questioning.
 And rather than a you know specific topic, it will be around a big concept and some questions as part of that big concept.
 So that gives us lots of scope to find a big variety of digital content, of books, of identifying experts and bringing those together in one place.